 The University prefers that you do not take leave before approval of your candidacy.
 If candidacy has not been attained at the time the leave of absence is approved, the due date for submission of the Application for Candidacy will be extended accordingly.

 If you are a scholarship holder, you are usually only funded for a specific period of time (normally three years for a doctoral program) during which it is expected that your research should be completed and your thesis submitted.
 Under these circumstances, should there be a period during which you are unable to actively engage in your research, it is recommended that you discuss your circumstances with your supervisor and Thesis Committee and apply for a leave of absence.
 You are also advised to check the conditions of your scholarship and you must advisethe Research Scholarships Office in the Graduate Research School before taking a leave of absence.

 You don’t need to formally apply for sick leave if it’s for a period of less than one month.

-If your medical condition is going to affect the continuation of your studies beyond a month, you should complete an Application for Leave of Absence form and submit it along with your medical certificate/s, via your supervisor, to the Faculty Graduate Studies Committee for consideration.
+If your medical condition is going to affect the continuation of your studies beyond a month, you should complete an Application for Leave of Absence form and submit it along with your medical certificate/s, via your supervisor, to your Director of Graduate Research.